shu6h4m/MCA_IV_Sem/AOS/Notes Maurice-Bach/README.md

-# Notes on "The Design of the UNIX Operating System"
+# Notes of "The Design of the UNIX Operating System"

-These are my notes on the classic operating systems book: **The Design of the UNIX Operating System** by **Maurice J. Bach**.
+Simplified notes from the classic operating systems book: **The Design of the UNIX Operating System** by **Maurice J. Bach**.

 ## Contents